mmonseurs/tracktory/README.md

   - Name: cover, coverart, albumcover
   - Extension: jpg, jpeg, png, webp, bmp
 ### Lyrics
 Tracktory will call the lrclib API to fetch lyrics based on artist, trackname and album.
 The lyrics will be saved in a sidecar file with the same name as the file it belongs to, and an .lrc extension.
 Note: some applications can only read embedded lyrics (e.g. Navidrome).
-For this purpose I'd recommend [lrcput](https://github.com/JustOptimize/lrcput).
-Since I wanted to avoid a Python dependency and the project appears to be archived/unmaintained I choose not to incorporate this.
+For this purpose I've added support for [lrcput](https://github.com/JustOptimize/lrcput).
+However, this project appears to be archived/unmaintained so use at your own risk.
 If you know of an alternative I'd be very eager to hear about it!

 ## Installation
 Download or clone this repository.